deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 been that in fact a Christian on Cimbrean was free to have a much more personal relationship with God precisely for those reasons.
 Most of them confessed to feeling more spiritually fulfilled than they ever had on Earth.
-A few expressed doubts about “reinventing” Christianity, but even those voices were simply voices of caution, rather than rejection.
+A few expressed doubts about "reinventing" Christianity, but even those voices were simply voices of caution, rather than rejection.

 The hymns made her feel warm inside, as did Reverend Joanne White’s hand